 The proposed New Course of Study for CART, Technology for User Experience (UX) Design, will be part of the UX Design Pathway and aligns to the Information and Communication Technologies standards.

-The recommended New Course of Study Proposal is attached and has been evaluated by Clovis Unified administrators.
+The recommended New Course of Study Proposal is attached and has been evaluated by Clovis Unified administrators and the School Leadership/Instructional Services Board Subcommittee members.